-- Around parks to maintain maximum daylight/sky exposure and pedestrian scale. - Adjacent to existing residential neighborhoods, stepping down to two or three stories. - At major street intersections, establish gateways through taller building heights with distinctive architectural design. - BH-4 Maximize sky exposure and views along streets and at public spaces by keeping sightlines and visual axes open and by stepping back the upper stories of buildings.
+- Around parks to maintain maximum daylight/sky exposure and pedestrian scale. - Adjacent to existing residential neighborhoods, stepping down to two or three stories. - At major street intersections, establish gateways through taller building heights with distinctive architectural design. - To break up buildings greater than 100 feet in length. - BH-4 Maximize sky exposure and views along streets and at public spaces by keeping sightlines and visual axes open and by stepping back the upper stories of buildings.